 - Sleeping bag -10° C or 14°F – you can rent this at your climbing agency if you don’t want to invest in one.

 - Headlamps + extra battery: Black Diamond Storm Headlamp

 - Tip: change your battery for summit night.
 You don’t want to walk in the dark for this one nor do you want to change the battery during the trek.

 - Large rain poncho to cover you and your day pack

 - Sun glasses

-- Face wipes: Giovanni Towelette – I used this face wipes during the climb because warm water is very, very limited — You only get a little bucket when you reach each campsite and I ended up using it to soak my feet — Haha.
+- Warm water is very, very limited — You only get a little bucket when you reach each campsite and I ended up using it to soak my feet — Haha.
 My face is super sensitive and these works like a charm — No breakouts and they’re so refreshing and moisturizing!
 Also now, you don’t have to pack a separate face wash bar.

 - Sunscreen – high SPF if you are more sun sensitive – remember to reapply!

-- Lip balm with SPF – a must to protect your lips from the harsh sun.
+- Lip balm with SPF – a must to protect your lips from the harsh environment.